Facebook Pixel A Complete Guide to Giving Your Kid Their First Phone

 Choose the right phone.
 This process can require quite some research.
 In general, we recommend buying your kid a smartphone that runs on the same system as your own so you don't have to wrap your head around a new operating system.
 If you are thinking about getting an iPhone but don't want to break the bank, go for the iPhone SE.
 For Android, the Samsung Galaxy A11 is a popular and affordable choice.
 Regardless of the system, refurbished phones are a great option to save you money - and you'd do something good for the planet.
 Tip: If you don't think your kid's ready for a smartphone, how about a simple, "old-school" cell phone without access to the internet?

 Install apps.
-Set up your kid’s phone and download age-appropriate apps, as well as the must haves for your family.
-Opt for educational apps and take a close look at each app’s age rating.
+Set up your kid's phone and download age-appropriate apps, as well as the must haves for your family.
+Opt for educational apps and take a close look at each app's age rating.
 For example, social media apps usually have an age rating of 13+.
-If you’re unsure about an app, Common Sense Media is a good source for app reviews.
+If you're unsure about an app, use our Smart App Check feature for age-based ratings and reviews.

 Set ground rules and talk about online safety.
 If you talk to your kid about ground rules before giving them their own phone, you're likely to avoid a lot more discussion.
 Discuss appropriate rules for daily screen time, bedtime, school rules, etc. Make sure to also talk about online risks before your kid explores the digital world.
 You may have to do some homework yourself - our guide is a good starting point to learn about things to watch out for.
 Address issues like online etiquette, sharing information, pornography, risk of predators, etc. Talk openly about the risks so your kid knows how to handle these situations - or knows that they can always talk to you if anything they encountered online made them feel uncomfortable.